 Sometimes rebranding exercise has to be done because they are not internet or search engine friendly.
 Would the computer firm Apple be named that way if it were launched in the internet era?
 According to analysts, the brand name that closely reflects the industry or product is more likely to succeed.
 The rebranding exercise also necessitates making changes to keywords, making changes to search engine optimization and content/articles, blogs related to it.

-Infosys denotes information systems that gel with its functional domain.
-Likewise, Hindustan Computers Ltd (HCL) which was originally into computer hardware only, found the name inconvenient when it ventured into software development and systems.
+Infosys denotes information systems that gel with their functional domain.
+Likewise, Hindustan Computers Ltd (HCL), which was originally into computer hardware only, found the name inconvenient when it ventured into software development and systems.
 Thereafter it was rechristened HCL.

 KFC was originally Kentucky Fried Chicken but following the negative association of ‘fried’ food.
 Italian chocolate brand Italo Suisse had changed to ISIS three years ago but had to quickly retrace its steps soon as a terrorist group by the same name emerged.
 A bad reputation cannot be changed by just change in nomenclature alone.
 Sometimes, it may require a change in product quality, positioning, and re-engineering.

 You have decided to rebrand, but should it be done in a hurry?
-There are several cases of a rebranding exercise which were done in a hurry or without any market research leading to return to the previous name.
+There are several causes of a rebranding exercise that were done in a hurry or without any market research leading to a return to the previous name.
 It is important to identify competitors and potential competitors and their offerings.
-How should your company stand out from the rest by a differential look and offering?
+How should your company stand out from the rest by a differential look and offers?
 It is very important to create buyer personas- or fictional characters based on age, gender, interests, income, the social status they belong to.
-It can be based on existing customer database too.
-It is very important to assess the perception of existing customers about the brand and what impact rebranding exercise will make on them.
+It can be based on the existing customer database too.
+It is very important to assess the perception of existing customers about the brand and what impact the rebranding exercise will make on them.

-Apparel firm Gap had to restore its logo to one seen in right after netizens raised an outcry against the new logo shown on the left.
-It had to recall within a fortnight and the company has attributed it to a lack of research and doing rebranding exercise in the wrong way.
+Apparel firm Gap had to restore its logo to one seen on the right after netizens raised an outcry against the new logo shown on the left.
+It had to recall within a fortnight, and the company has attributed it to a lack of research and doing rebranding exercises in the wrong way.

 The above examples denote haste in going ahead with rebranding exercise can cause both financial damage and loss of reputation.
 It would also cause a lack of continuity of brand in the minds of consumers.